Featured on ESPN and CBS &

 ABOUT THE BOOK

-To view the table of contents, or to read a sample of Spies on the Sidelines, visit the book's Amazon website by clicking HERE.
+To read a larger sample of Spies on the Sidelines, click HERE to visit the book's Amazon website.
 Then click on Look Inside and scroll down.

 ABOUT THE AUTHOR